Primary T-Cell Immunodeficiency: Signs, Types, and Care

 Key Takeaways

-• Primary T-cell immunodeficiency is a group of rare genetic disorders that weaken the immune system by affecting T cells, making it harder for the body to fight infections.
+• Primary T-cell immunodeficiency is a group of rare genetic conditions that make it harder for the immune system to fight infections, mainly by affecting T cells, which are white blood cells that help find and destroy harmful germs.

-• View full summary
+• View all takeaways

-Primary T-cell immunodeficiency is a group of rare primary immunodeficiency (PI) disorders that make it harder for the immune system to fight infections.
-These conditions mainly affect T cells — a type of white blood cell that helps find and destroy infected or abnormal cells.
-In primary T-cell immunodeficiency, T cells may not develop correctly or work as they should, resulting in frequent or severe infections that are harder to treat.
+Primary T-cell immunodeficiency is a group of rare immune system disorders.
+These conditions are types of primary immunodeficiency (PI), also called inborn errors of immunity (IEI).
+This group of disorders makes it harder for the immune system to fight infections.
+These conditions mainly affect T cells, which are white blood cells that help find and destroy infected or abnormal cells.

 In this article, we’ll explore the signs and types of primary T-cell immunodeficiency and discuss treatment options.